snacktavish/COME2022/DataSetAssembly.md

     raxml-ng -msa combined_refs.fas -model GTR+G -prefix compare_references

-Take a look at your ML tree in figtree.
+Take a look at your ML tree in figtree. (what model would you use?)

 **Q Does changing the reference taxon change the phylogeny or inferences you would make from it?**